abhi-10001/nvim/README.md

 To make things working you have to run packer command.
 1. go to .config/nvim/
 2. open init.lua file with nvim
+3. Press colon ":" and type "PackerInstall" and 'enter' to install Package Manager.
-3. go to normal mode and press colon ":" and type "PackerSync" then hit enter(It will download all the plugins).
+4. go to normal mode and press colon ":" and type "PackerSync" then hit enter(It will download all the plugins).
-4. Just restart your nvim and the changes will reflect.
+5. Just restart your nvim and the changes will reflect.